houcemlaw/beapizer/README.md

 In order to create your own entities CRUD API, you may want to create your customization in a seperate folder as depicted in the folder `beaper-test`.<br>
 The customization process is made up of three parts:
-1.  implement your entities as shown in the beapizer example `beapizer-test/models\`
+1.  implement your entities as shown in the beapizer example `custom-impl/models\`
-2.  register your entities using `EntityAPIMDataRegistrator` class that comes bundled within `beapizer` (as shown in `beapizer-test/register-entities.js`)
+2.  register your entities using `EntityAPIMDataRegistrator` class that comes bundled within `beapizer` (as shown in `custom-impl/register-entities.js`)
 3.  create your api service by importing your registered entities along with the beapizer server (as done in `beapizer/beapizer-service.js`).
 Please keep the exact order of import as the api server will need the entities to be registered beforehand.

-You may want to look at the example that comes bundled within this project- in the following location `beapizer-test`- to build some intuitions regarding the overall usages and the available capabilities of `BeAPIzer`. <br>
+You may want to look at the example that comes bundled within this project- in the following location `custom-impl`- to build some intuitions regarding the overall usages and the available capabilities of `BeAPIzer`. <br>

 ## Project Roadmap
 Depending on the priorities, these are the main features that are likely to be implemented in the futures: